Stefanuk12/pesde-registry/README.md

 3. Protection - [Cloudflare](https://www.cloudflare.com/en-gb/)

     I strongly recommend you use Cloudflare to protect your servers from DDoS and attacks.
 View guides online for setting this up for your specific registrar.
+You need to create an origin server certificate and private key then put them on the server in the following directories.
+After that, you can enable Strict mdoe.

+    - Certificate: `/etc/ssl/certs/${ROOT_DOMAIN}.crt`
+    - Private Key: `/etc/ssl/private/${ROOT_DOMAIN}.key`

 4. Protection - [Hardening access](https://github.com/kingcc/cloudflare-ips-only/blob/master/host.sh)